-The elementary education degree program prepares individuals to teach elementary and middle school students in grades K-9.
+The elementary and middle education degree program prepares individuals to teach elementary and middle school students in grades K-9.
 You’ll get real-world experiences in schools that are guided by dedicated mentor teachers and university supervisors.

 Students in the program have their choice of a content concentration: English, mathematics, science and social studies.